• Skip to primary navigation

 Playground at Palmilla Public Beach

 Insider Tip– Bring your own food and drinks.
 The lavish One&Only Palmilla Resort shares the beach right next to Palmilla Public Beach.
 They do have a beautiful oceanside bar and restaurant.
 But, they will only serve guests staying at their resort.
-They only do room charge so there is no way around their guests-only policy.
+They only do room charge, so there is no way around their guests-only policy.
 There are no other nearby options for food or drinks.
 We’d luckily brought our cooler packed with drinks and lunch.
 It really does come in handy at times to bring your cooler on vacation as your checked bag.

 Why Palmilla is the Best Family Public Beach in Los Cabos